!-- Meta Pixel Code --> Skip to main content

 Part memoir and part immersive archive, Nazar delves into evil eye rituals passed down through generations, communicated primarily through touch.
 The experience unfolds as experiential poetry, culminating in a multi-sensory choreography with audio-recordings of surveillance drones, motion-captured gestures, and chants that seal a covenant between a people and their land, moon, stars and vines.

-Nazar is generously supported by the British Council and Arts Council England.
+Nazar is generously supported by the British Council, Arts Council England, B3 Media, and Arab Fund for Arts & Culture.

 Biography